frank-w/BPI-Router-Linux/Documentation/admin-guide/mm/zswap.rst

 Setting this parameter to 100 will disable the hysteresis.

+When there is a sizable amount of cold memory residing in the zswap pool, it can be advantageous to proactively write these cold pages to swap and reclaim the memory for other use cases.
+By default, the zswap shrinker is disabled.
+User can enable it by first switching on the global knob:

+  echo Y > /sys/module/zswap/par meters/shrinker_enabled

+When the kernel is compiled with CONFIG_MEMCG_KMEM, user needs to further turn it on for each cgroup that the shrinker should target:

+  echo 1 > /sys/fs/cgroup/<cgroup-name>/memory.zswap.shrinker.enabled

 A debugfs interface is provided for various statistic about pool size, number of pages stored, same-value filled pages and various counters for the reasons pages are rejected.